phacks/notion-ruby-client/README.md

 To create a new integration, follow the steps 1 & 2 outlined in the [Notion documentation](https://developers.notion.com/docs#getting-started).
 The “_Internal Integration Token_” is what is going to be used to authenticate API calls (referred to here as the “API token”).

+> :blue_book: Integrations don't have access to any pages (or databases) in the workspace at first. **A user must share specific pages with an integration in order for those pages to be accessed using the API.**

 ### Declare the API token

 ```ruby